alerque/git-warp-time/README.md

 CLI utility (and Rust library) that rewinds the last modified timestamp in filesystem metadata to be the time of the last commit in which each file was modified.

+For use as a Rust library, include in your `Cargo.toml` as documented on the [crates.io listing](https://crates.io/crates/git-warp-time) and use per [the API documentation](https://docs.rs/git-warp-time).

+For use as a CLI utility, you can either install with `cargo install git-warp-time` for just a single binary or download the latest source tarball and use `./configure; make; make install` for a full installation that includes autcompletion for Zsh, Bash, Fish, Elvish, and PowerShell.

 ## CLI usage

 Run from inside any Git working directory after clone, after any checkout operation that switches branches, after rebases, etc.